GATOS. VIII. On the physical origin of the extended MIR emission in AGN: Observations and AGN sample

 Specifically, JWST Program \#1670 aims to characterize and spatially resolve the warm phase of AGN outflows and map the dust continuum and Polycyclic Aromatic Hydrocarbons (PAHs) within the central few hundred pcs using MIRI/MRS observations.
 The sample was selected to include six AGN with similar bolometric luminosities and distances (mean $\log_{10} (L_{\rm{bol}}~[\rm{erg\,s}^{-1}]) = 44.0\pm0.3$ and D $=35.4\pm4.6$ Mpc), while spanning a wide range of ionized outflow rates ($\dot{M}_{\rm{out}}^{\rm{Opt}} =0.003-0.52$ M$_{\odot}$ yr$^{-1}$; $\dot{M}_{\rm{out}}^{\rm{MIR}} =0.03-0.33$ M$_{\odot}$ yr$^{-1}$), where the warm outflow rate at MIR wavelengths is less affected by dust obscuration.
 A first analysis of the Cycle 1 JWST/MRS data investigating the nuclear silicate features and water ices was presented in \citet{GATOSIII}.
 On the other hand, JWST Program \#2064 aims to characterize the extended MIR continuum emission (i.e., the polar dust) in local AGN using MIRI imaging observations.
 The sample was curated with AGN that showed extended MIR emission using sub-arcsecond imaging observations from single-dish telescopes \citep{Asmus2016,Asmus2019} and milli-arcsecond interferometric observations \citep{Burtscher2013,LG2016}.
 The data reduction is described in Appendix \ref{sec:RED}.
 A first analysis of the imaging data is presented in Campbell et al. (submitted).

 Both JWST programs have several AGN in common, which makes it ideal for our goal of quantifying the line and continuum contributions across the MIR extended emission in AGN observed with broadband filters.
 We use all AGN observed with MRS (\#1670): ESO137-G034, MCG-05-23-016, NGC\,3081, NGC\,5506, NGC\,5728, NGC\,7172.
 The common objects observed (\#2064) with the MIRI imaging mode are NGC\,3081, NGC\,5728, and NGC\,7172.
 The AGN sample and physical properties are shown in Table \ref{table:tab1}.
-The data reduction process is described in Appendix \ref{sec:RED}.